OpenTimer/OpenTimer/README.md

 ----------------------------------
 ```

+The critical path originates from the primary input `inp1` all the way
+to the data pin `f1:D` of the flip-flop `f1`.
-You can dump to a dot format and use online tools like [GraphViz][GraphViz]
+You can dump a dot format and use online tools like [GraphViz][GraphViz]
 to visualize the timing graph.

 ```bash